Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 How does ATG get patients onto my schedule?

-ATG handles all patient acquisition through paid advertising, SEO, social media, the AI simulator, and direct outreach.
+ATG handles all patient acquisition through paid advertising, SEO, social media, and direct outreach.
 Appointments are routed to providers based on location, availability, and service type.
 You set your hours and service area — ATG fills your calendar.

 Can I keep my clinic job and do mobile part-time?

 Absolutely.
-Many founding providers start part-time — evenings, weekends, or specific days.
-You set your own availability through the platform.
+Many Providers start part-time — evenings, weekends, or specific days.
+You set your own availability through the operating system.
 There are no minimums, no exclusivity requirements, and no penalties for adjusting your schedule.

 What credentials do I need to join?

-ATG providers must hold an active PA-C, NP, or MD license with experience in aesthetic injections.
-You'll need your own malpractice insurance and any state-required supervisory agreements.
-ATG handles credentialing verification as part of the onboarding process.
+Aesthetics To Go credentials licensed physicians (MDs, DOs), nurse practitioners, and physician assistants in good standing with experience in aesthetic injections.
+You'll need your own malpractice insurance and any state-required supervisory or collaborative agreements.
+We handle credentialing verification as part of onboarding.

 What technology does ATG provide?

-A complete clinical operating system: mobile EHR with SOAP charting, digital consent capture, injection site mapping, lot number tracking, before-and-after photos, smart scheduling with route optimization, integrated payments, AI diagnostic simulator, and wholesale supply ordering.
+A complete clinical operating system: mobile EHR with SOAP charting, digital consent capture, injection site mapping, lot number tracking, before-and-after photos, smart scheduling with route optimization, integrated payments, and wholesale supply ordering.

 Get practice-building insights in your inbox.

-Provider resources, platform updates, and mobile practice strategies.
+Provider resources, operating system updates, and mobile practice strategies.
 No spam — just the content that helps you build your practice.

 We respect your privacy.
 Unsubscribe anytime.